JoeXia77/Job-Hunting/README.md

 Generate a json file using the information you get from "job description".
 Here are the keys of the output json file, please try to complete the value of each key.
 Keys: 1.
 Job Title, 2.
 Level, 3.
 Qualified, 4.
 Skills, 5.
 Responsibilities, 6.years of experience required, 7.Company Name, 8.
 Company Goal}

 Rules:
+"""
+You are an AI agent to extract useful information from the job description for job huntings.
+Generate a json file using the information you get from "job description".
+Here are the keys of the output json file, please try to complete the value of each key.
+Keys: 1.
+Job Title, 2.
+Level, 3.
+Qualified, 4.
+Skills, 5.
+Responsibilities, 6.years of experience required, 7.Company Name, 8.
+Company Goal}

+Rules:
 Describe the "Job Title" concisely and use alphabet only Categorize the level of the job into: entry level, mid level, senior level.
 Decide if I am not qualified for this job based on the following logic: "If this job for US citizen only, I am not qualified.
 If the job that do not require a computer science degree, I am not qualified.
+If job description mentioned sponsorship is not provided, I am not qualified.
 If the previous conditions are not mentioned, I am qualified.
 Answer in the json file Qualified part with yes or no. If answer No, give some concise clue within 20 words. extract all the specific technical skills required in a format of keywords or tags and list them in json file Skill part.
 List programming languages used firstly in your output if exist, tools used second, and other techs used in the end of your output.
 Answer the Company goal part in json file with some tags or key words, your result should try to explain the company type and its main product.
 List all years of working experience required in a python list under as the content of "years of experience required" key in json file, make the result consice like ["x year -- field", ...]
 Make the output in json format, reply only with the answer in json format, do not include any commentary.

+The following part is the "job description":
+"""

 The following part is the "job description":